What is Titration?

 In this type of titration Iodine solution (I2) is used for titrations of reducing agents.
 The following are common reactions involving Iodine.

-In all the reactions I2 acts a weak oxidising agent.
+In all the reactions I2 acts as a weak oxidizing agent.

 Iodometry Titration (Indirect Method)

-Here I– acts as a reducing agent, which is oxidised to I2.
-The amount of I2 is titrated against standard hypo (thiosulphate) solution, which in turn is used for estimating the unknown concentration of reaction oxidising agent.
-The following are some common reaction involved.
+Here I– acts as a reducing agent, which is oxidized to I2.
+The amount of I2 is titrated against standard hypo (thiosulphate) solution, which in turn is used for estimating the unknown concentration of the reaction oxidizing agent.
+The following are some common reactions involved.

-This is done for elements which can form insoluble salts in aqueous solution.
-It involves separation of ions from the compound in the form of precipitates.
+This is done for elements that can form insoluble salts in an aqueous solution.
+It involves the separation of ions from the compound in the form of precipitates.
 The following are the step involved in the process.

-- The sample of a certain amount is taken.
+- A sample of a certain amount is taken.